 In order to graduate from Module 4, students must successfully complete each of the following:

 Assessment requirements will be provided during the first week of the module.

 Expected: Students, as a pair, complete the Quantified Self project.

-Expected: Students, as a project team, are responsible for passing their Open Source project and submitting an individual blog post summarizing the experience.
+Expected: Students, as a project team, are responsible for passing their House of Vars (Open Source) project and submitting an individual blog post summarizing the experience.

 The Career Development segment is made up of several pieces:

 - The 30-day post-grad job search action plan (submitted in markdown for presentation and via DM to your coach)

 - Prepare a lightning talk of their Turing story to present during the final week of the module (see the Turing Story Presentation section below)

 Feedback & Community

 As stewards of the larger Turing community, Module 4 students are expected to facilitate a Gear-up session that they’ve designed with other Mod 4 students.